dcurletti/Tweheat/README.md

 * "/"
   * Twitter Map
   * Status: Currently mapping all geolocated tweets
-* "/tweets/"
-  * Shows JSON view of currently trending Twitter topics in the US
-* "/tweets/stream"
-  *  Websocket view of what is being sent to the client

 ## Minimum Viable Product
 Realtime twitter heat map that supports multiple concurrent searches.
 Users can: